Donavan/picar/gems/minimu9ahrs/README.md

 # Minimu9ahrs

 Ruby gem for reading data from the Pololu MinIMU-9 over I²C.
 Works on the Raspberry Pi and probably other embedded ARM Linux boards.

 This gem provides bindings for the [minimu9-ahrs](https://github.com/DavidEGrayson/minimu9-ahrs) project.
-At some point most of the C++ code in this will live in a library.
-This is all very experimental currently.
+This is all very experimental but it does actually work.

 ## Installation